BVR198/Machine_Learning_Specialization/README.md

       True Negative = 89
       False Negative = 50

+### Precision
+Precision for class 1 = Out of All predicted class 1 instances, How many of them are actuall class 1

+Precision for class 0 = Out of All predicted class 0 instances, How many of them are actuall class 0

-## Recall or Sensitivity or True Positive Rate
+### Recall or Sensitivity or True Positive Rate

 I have a curiosity to "Measure the ability of the modal to predict the correct positive class"